research-software-collaborations/research-software-collaborations.github.io/pages/open_science.md

 software elements to support this, e.g. pyhf is being used to publish likelihoods for physics results into HEPData, a repository for publication-related data.
 The CERN open data portal and Zenodo provide data and example software from the LHC and beyond (including COVID-related data).

+This is a broad and still developing area of research.
+We are looking for interested researchers (both potential mentors and potential students) on cross-experimental topics around software including:
+  - Open dataset development
+  - Analysis reproducibility
+  - Result reinterpretation